 It is ideal to choose a spading fork whose tines are made of stainless steel, as they won't get rusty or weaken quickly.

-Although there are so many pretty spading forks in the market, take care not to buy them simply because they look good - they may fail to last for long.
+Although there are many pretty spading forks on the market, do not buy them simply because they look good—they may not last long.

 Depending on your garden task, you can select from the following criteria: